 0%

 Kiva is a nonprofit offering 0% interest microloans to entrepreneurs and small businesses.
 It's one of the best deals out there, but it's not the right choice for everyone.
-You'll have to raise funds from at least 10 people in your social network to get approved, and the whole process can take up to 45 days.
-It's best for community-oriented businesses that need small amounts of funding off the ground, as its loan amounts max out at $15,000.
+You'll have to raise funds from several people in your social network first to get approved, and the whole process can take up to 45 days.
+It's best for community-oriented businesses that need small amounts of funding to get off the ground, as its loan amounts max out at $15,000.

 Pros